javierorp/Sinamawin/README.md

 ### How to copy all the information about a network adapter?

-Click on the "Select action" button and select "Copy information".
+Click on "Select action" and select "Copy information".
 The network adapter information will be copied to the clipboard.

 <img width="800" src="./images/Screenshot_3.png" alt="Application interface.
 Copy information">

 ### How to enable/disable a network adapter?

-Click on the "Select action" button and select "Enable/Disable network adapter".
+Click on "Select action" and select "Enable/Disable network adapter".
 A confirmation dialog box will appear and, if accepted, the network adapter will be enabled/disabled.
 Afterwards, the network adapter information will be refreshed.

 <img width="800" src="./images/Screenshot_4.png" alt="Application interface.
 Disabe network adapter">